amityouk/documents/documents.md

 of the target system where the Ansible script will be executed.

 There are two types of Ansible inventories, depending on host management:
-Static inventories.
+Static inventories-- it is divided 2 sub category (A)-default /etc/hosts and (B)custom inventory
 Dynamic inventories.

 ###########################Ad hoc command#######################

 An Ansible ad hoc command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed nodes. ad hoc commands are quick and easy, but they are not reusable. ansible web -m ping  -b -K
 #########################play##################################